hansemannn/titanium-pencilkit/README.md

 # Titanium iOS 13+ PencilKit

 Use the native iOS 13+ PencilKit framework in Axway Titanium.
+This module is sponsored by [binaries included](https://binaries-included.net)!

 ## Requirements